dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 For convenience, copying the  `default` folder in that same `.../ergodash/rev1/keymaps/` folder, then renaming it the profile name (dosssman in this case) is recommended.
 {: .text-justify}

-Next comes in the layout configuration, which can be done either using the [QMK Online Configurator](https://config.qmk.fm/#/ergodash/rev1/LAYOUT) or the GUI QMK Toolbox provided for Windows and macOS systems.
+Next comes the layout configuration, which can be done either using the [QMK Online Configurator](https://config.qmk.fm/#/ergodash/rev1/LAYOUT) or the GUI QMK Toolbox provided for Windows and macOS systems.
 Once the layout is configured, and the corresponding `.json` configuration file downloaded, the Pro Micro can be flashed by running
 {: .text-justify}

 ```
 qmk flash /path/to/keymap_configuration.json
-# Note: this assumes the user.keyboard and user.keymap are configured,
+# Note: this assumes the user.keyboard and user.keymap config variables are configured,
 # otherwise they need to be specified using the corresponding arguments
 ```